 Well Equipped and Maintained property

-People who demand a higher standard of living should note that condo and co-op buildings tend to be built better than their rental counterparts.
-They typically feature larger living spaces, better finishes, high-end appliances, and better amenities.
+People who demand a higher standard of living should note that condo and co-op buildings tend to be better structures than their rental counterparts.
+They typically feature larger living spaces; better finishes, high-end appliances, and better amenities.
 Also, those that own a condo or co-op can choose to be actively involved in the management of the building.

 Substantial Capital Commitment

 Another reason while people may not be so eager to purchase a New York City apartment is the long-term commitment required.
-Buying real estate is a tremendous financial obligation that can impact on a buyer’s lifestyle with the loan financed the needs be paid off over an extended period.
+Buy vs. rent is a tremendous financial obligation that can impact on a buyer’s lifestyle with the loan financed the needs be paid off over an extended period.
 Buyers’ will be legally responsible for every aspect that comes with home ownership.